Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-guide.md

 ## 6) Sharing Mods
 When it becomes time to share the mod, the following steps are performed.
-Do not share `data.bin` file directly, this would be copyright infrigement.
+Do not share `data.bin` file directly, this would be copyright infringement.
 Instead, compress the mod folder into a `.zip` file, before renaming it to `.mod` instead.
-Make sure the `.zip` file has the mod files in the root directory and not in a sub-folder.
+Make sure the `.zip` file contains the mod files directly in the root folder — not in a sub-folder.
 Afterward, rename the `.zip` to be a `.mod` file instead.
 Ensure installation of the `.mod` file succeeds using FrogLord, and then you're able to share the mod wherever!
 (It is recommended to share it with [Highway Frogs](https://highwayfrogs.net/) of course!)

 ## A note for developers (Optional)